Foxbud/libballoons/README.md

 ## Default Keybindings

-- `Left-Shift + B`: Spawn a balloon instance at the player's current position.
+- `Left-Shift + B`: Spawn a balloon instance at the mouse cursor.
 - `Left-Shift + P`: Pop all spawned balloons.